tjklint/CapitalCoach/README.md

 ## Getting Started
 (Provide instructions here on how to install, set up, and use Capital Coach.)

-## Contributing
-(Provide guidelines for how others can contribute to the project.)

-## License
-(Include details about the project's licensing here.)

 ## Our Team + Contact:
 For any further inquiries or suggestions, feel free to reach out to our team members:
 - [Timothy Klint](https://github.com/tjklint) - timothyjklint@gmail.com